shtse8/FireSchema/memory-bank/progress.md

 and Admin SDKs, making shared interfaces impractical.
 Switched to **fully independent** TS Client and TS Admin runtime packages.

-**Current focus:** Initial VitePress documentation site setup is complete and configured for deployment.
-The next step is to expand the test coverage for the runtime packages.
+**Current focus:** Unit test expansion for runtime base classes is complete.
+The next step is to expand the **integration test** coverage for the runtime packages.

 **Known Issues:**